NickGlenn/MonoQL/README.md

             omitOperationSuffix: false,
         },
         {
-            // create supporting types and resolvers for a vanilla GraphQL server
+            // create supporting types and resolvers for a generic GraphQL server
-            server: "types-only",
+            server: "generic",
             // where should resolver type definitions go?
             resolverTypesOutput: "./src/types/resolvers.gen.ts",
             // where should resolvers go?